-Continuity of Care for New Members by Non-Contracting Providers from birth to 36 months of age; or (3) have received authorization from a provider for surgery or another procedure as part of a documented course of treatment can request completion of care in certain situations with the non-contracting provider who was providing services to the Member at the time the Member's coverage became effective under this Plan.
+Continuity of Care for New Members by Non-Contracting Providers

+Newly covered Members who (1) are being treated for acute conditions, serious chronic conditions, pregnancies (including immediate postpartum care), or terminal illness; (2) are children from birth to 36 months of age; or (3) have received authorization from a provider for surgery or another procedure as part of a documented course of treatment can request completion of care in certain situations with the non-contracting provider who was providing services to the Member at the time the Member's coverage became effective under this Plan.
 Contact Customer Service to receive information regarding eligibility criteria and the written policy and procedure for requesting continuity of care from a non-contracting provider.